SwiftyKit/SwiftyFloatingView/README.md

 ## License

-SwiftyTextView is available under the MIT license.
+SwiftyFloatingView is available under the MIT license.
 See the LICENSE file for more info.